Contributors from members of the Copper team

 According to research conducted by Forrester, buyers tend to end up signing with the first vendor that can create a vision for them and define a path to get there—74% of the time to be exact.

-To start tracking your website visitors, you can use a company like Leady.
+To start tracking your website visitors to strengthen the sales process, you can use a company like Leady.
 Leady was built for B2B companies and will show you who’s visiting your site, how they found you, and what they’re interested in, automating your lead search.

 Use the information from your website tracking tool to pick out the hot leads, then do a bit of social media sleuthing to find the company’s decision-maker for buying your product or service, and slide in their DMs (in a completely professional manner).